COVID-19 Subsidies and Grants has been saved

 Additionally, Credendo (the Belgian public ECA) is strengthening its support for Belgian exporting companies – active in Belgium and carrying out international operations (at least 30% of the company’s turnover generated in 2019) – by providing a new bridge guarantee, covering maximum 80% of the bank’s risks on bridge loans provided to these companies and up to EUR 10 million per beneficiary.
 The Credendo bridge guarantee scheme has been approved by the European Commission on 14 May 2020.

-Guarantees to be granted under this scheme will be first-demand guarantees – which means that they will be callable without the need to establish a final loss on the loan or on the portfolio, and without the need to first attempt to recover the loan from the borrower or from other collateral – and will cover both the principal amount and the loan interest due during the full maturity period of the loan.
+Guarantees to be granted under this scheme will be first-demand guarantees, which means that they can be called upon without the need to establish a final loss on the loan or on the portfolio, and without the need to first attempt to recover the loan from the borrower or from other collateral, and will cover both the principal amount and loan interest due during the full maturity period of the loan.

 The Credendo bridge guarantee scheme is open to all sectors except government entities and companies that are part of the financial sector.
 Guarantees under this scheme may be granted from 14 May 2020 until 30 September 2020.